Neferu III

+Life

+Neferu III is known from several monuments with her titles: King's Daughter; King's Wife; King's Mother.

+King's Daughter

-Neferu III is one of the four known children of Amenemhat I. She married her brother Senusret, and was his only wife, so far as is known.
+Neferu III is one of the four known children of Amenemhat I. She was the king's daughter of Amenemhat I and likely born to Neferitatjenen.
+She was the king's sister of Senusret I, but this title is not attested.

+King's Wife

+She married her brother Senusret I, and was his only wife, so far as is known.
 She is mentioned as his wife in the Story of Sinuhe.
 Her name appears on fragments in her father's pyramid at Lisht and in her son's Serabit el-Khadim chapel which was built as a memorial for Senusret I. She had a pyramid in her husband's pyramid complex, but it is possible she was buried not there, but rather in Dahshur, near her son.

-Her titles were: King's Daughter; King's Wife; King's Mother.
+King's Mother

+Neferu III was the mother of Amenemhat II.